 These days it seems that everyone with a camera is a photographer, and fair enough, but when it comes to being a professional photographer, well that’s a bit different – and I’m one of those rarities because I am a full-time photographer.
 It’s all I’ve ever done and all I’ll ever do, so where did it all start…?

 I left school in 1975 with little more than a mind full of dreams and a head full of hair.
-In those days of Ziggy Stardust, platform shoes, and ridiculously flared trousers I just couldn’t imagine that one day I would be a professional photographer, but photography is a bit like that “crazy little thing called love” – it slowly lures you and then once it has you, it just doesn’t let you go.
+In those days of Ziggy Stardust, platform shoes, and ridiculously flared trousers I just couldn’t imagine that one day I would be a professional photographer, but photography is a bit like that “crazy little thing called love” as it slowly lures you and then once it has you, it just doesn’t let you go.

-I photographed my first wedding in 1987, which was scary because it was raining and I was also shooting on film – which in those days was 60 pictures on five rolls of film.
-Surprisingly, the couple loved their pictures and from that moment on I knew I was always going to photograph weddings in one way or another.
+I photographed my first wedding in October 1987, which was scary because it was raining and I was also shooting on film – which in those days was 60 pictures on five rolls of film.
+Surprisingly, the couple loved their pictures and so did I – and from that moment on I knew I was always going to photograph weddings in one way or another.
 Since then I’ve worked in all aspects of professional photography, even managing and teaching photographers, and after all these years of photographing just about everything I am still a full-time photographer – who is lucky enough to visit the nicest of places and photograph the loveliest of people.